tcltk/tcl/doc/markdown/mathfunc.md

 : The argument may be any numeric value.
 The integer part of *arg* is determined, and then the low order bits of that integer value up to the machine word size are returned as an integer value.
 For reference, the number of bytes in the machine word are stored in the **wordSize** element of the [tcl\_platform][tclvars] array.

 **isfinite** *arg*
-: Returns 1 if the floating-point number *arg* is finite.
+: [Returns 1 if the floating-point number *arg* is finite.
 That is, if it is zero, subnormal, or normal.
 Returns 0 if the number is infinite or NaN.
-Throws an error if *arg* cannot be promoted to a floating-point value.
+Throws an error if *arg* cannot be promoted to a floating-point value.]{version="TIP521"}

 **isinf** *arg*
-: Returns 1 if the floating-point number *arg* is infinite.
+: [Returns 1 if the floating-point number *arg* is infinite.
 Returns 0 if the number is finite or NaN.
-Throws an error if *arg* cannot be promoted to a floating-point value.
+Throws an error if *arg* cannot be promoted to a floating-point value.]{version="TIP521"}

 **isnan** *arg*
-: Returns 1 if the floating-point number *arg* is Not-a-Number.
+: [Returns 1 if the floating-point number *arg* is Not-a-Number.
 Returns 0 if the number is finite or infinite.
-Throws an error if *arg* cannot be promoted to a floating-point value.
+Throws an error if *arg* cannot be promoted to a floating-point value.]{version="TIP521"}

 **isnormal** *arg*
-: Returns 1 if the floating-point number *arg* is normal.
+: [Returns 1 if the floating-point number *arg* is normal.
 Returns 0 if the number is zero, subnormal, infinite or NaN.
-Throws an error if *arg* cannot be promoted to a floating-point value.
+Throws an error if *arg* cannot be promoted to a floating-point value.]{version="TIP521"}

 **isqrt** *arg*
 : Computes the integer part of the square root of *arg*.  *Arg* must be a positive value, either an integer or a floating point number.
 Unlike **sqrt**, which is limited to the precision of a floating point number, *isqrt* will return a result of arbitrary precision.

 **issubnormal** *arg*
-: Returns 1 if the floating-point number *arg* is subnormal, i.e., the result of gradual underflow.
+: [Returns 1 if the floating-point number *arg* is subnormal, i.e., the result of gradual underflow.
 Returns 0 if the number is zero, normal, infinite or NaN.
-Throws an error if *arg* cannot be promoted to a floating-point value.
+Throws an error if *arg* cannot be promoted to a floating-point value.]{version="TIP521"}

 **isunordered** *x y*
-: Returns 1 if *x* and *y* cannot be compared for ordering, that is, if either one is NaN.
+: [Returns 1 if *x* and *y* cannot be compared for ordering, that is, if either one is NaN.
 Returns 0 if both values can be ordered, that is, if they are both chosen from among the set of zero, subnormal, normal and infinite values.
-Throws an error if either *x* or *y* cannot be promoted to a floating-point value.
+Throws an error if either *x* or *y* cannot be promoted to a floating-point value.]{version="TIP521"}

 **ldexp** *x y*
-: Multiplies a floating-point value *x* by the number 2 raised to the *y* power.
+: [Multiplies a floating-point value *x* by the number 2 raised to the *y* power.]{version="TIP745"}

 **lgamma** *arg*
-: Returns the natural logarithm of the absolute value of the gamma function of *arg*.
-If the result would cause an overflow, an error is returned.
+: [Returns the natural logarithm of the absolute value of the gamma function of *arg*.
+If the result would cause an overflow, an error is returned.]{version="TIP745"}

 **log** *arg*
 : Returns the natural logarithm of *arg*.  *Arg* must be a positive value.